sugoi-wada/acer-air-monitor-2018/CONTRIBUTING.md

 1. Fork the repo and create your branch from `main`.
 2. If you've changed something, update the documentation.
-3. Make sure your code lints (using black).
+3. Make sure your code lints (using black, flake8, isort and mypy).
 4. Test you contribution.
 5. Issue that pull request!